victorien-provenzano/ubuntu-rails-postgres-graphql/readme.md

 ```
 logs_enabled: true
 ```
-- Add a ruby.d/conf.yaml file in conf.d with the following configuration:
+- Add a ruby.d/conf.yaml file in the conf.d/ folder with the following configuration:
 ```
 logs:
   - type: file